-The draft 'strawman' (this document) will be provided to all Commission members for review prior to being sent to the Scientific Committee (SC9) the Northern Committee (NC9) and the Technical and Compliance Committee (TCC), for comment and suggestions for improvement.
-These comments and suggestions will be provided to MOW2, along with a finalised version of the 'strawman'.
-MOW2 will be held immediately before WCPFC10.
+The draft 'Strawman' was presented to the Scientific Committee (SC9), the Northern Committee (NC9) and the Technical and Compliance Committee (TCC9) for comment and suggestions, These are provided in Attachment 2.
+MOW2 will immediately preceded WCPFC10 and comments and suggestions from that workshop were considered, and where appropriate, incorporated into the final 'Strawman' document for presentation to WCPFC10.

-The full Terms of Reference for the working group are provided in Attachment 2.
+The full Terms of Reference for the working group are provided in Attachment 3.